Skip to main content

 Once the DWP has made their decision you will get a notice telling you the result.

-If you don’t get the result you want with your mandatory reconsideration it is a good idea to keep going and appeal.
+If they didn't change their decision it is a good idea to keep going and appeal.
 This is because many cases which are turned down at the mandatory reconsideration stage are successful at appeal.
+Recent research found that 81% of people who appealed a sanction, won their case.

 In Northern Ireland you use form NOA1(SS).
 Although the information in this section will be useful if you are based in Northern Ireland, the process is slightly different than set out here.
 See appeal form NOA1(SS).